Ostarine PCT: Optional or Essential?

 Users are advised to start taking Nolvadex immediately after cycle cessation, with their testosterone levels set to recover within 30 days.

-Note: In harsher cases (60–70% drops in testosterone), users may opt for 40 mg/day of Nolvadex for 4 weeks, although this is an aggressive PCT and unnecessary for most Ostarine users.
+In harsher cases of 60–70% drops in testosterone, users may opt for 40 mg/day of Nolvadex for 4 weeks, although this is an aggressive PCT and unnecessary for most Ostarine users.
 If a user is taking 20 mg/day of Nolvadex and endogenous levels are not improving after 2 weeks, an increased dose of 40 mg/day will be beneficial.

-If users have taken Ostarine in a stack containing other suppressive SARMs, they can add Clomid (clomiphene) and hCG to their PCT stack for extra potency—alongside Nolvadex.
+If users have taken Ostarine in a stack containing other suppressive SARMs, they can add Clomid (clomiphene) and hCG (human chorionic gonadotropin) to their PCT stack for extra potency—alongside Nolvadex.

-Clomid stimulates GnRH (gonadotropin-releasing hormone), which increases LH (luteinizing hormone) via the pituitary gland, effectively increasing natural testosterone production.
+Clomid stimulates GnRH (gonadotropin-releasing hormone), which increases LH via the pituitary gland, effectively increasing natural testosterone production.

 Aggressive PCT

-Note: We find the above PCT to be optimal for users who are severely shut down (>70% decreased testosterone) and are experiencing negative side effects such as depression, lethargy, and no libido.
+We find the above PCT to be optimal for users who are severely shut down, such as those with 70% decreased testosterone, and are experiencing negative side effects such as depression, lethargy, and no libido.

 The above PCT protocol was designed by Dr. Michael Scally, a hormone replacement specialist, who administered this trio to 19 hypogonadal men in a clinical trial.
 He successfully restored normal testosterone function in 100% of the men within 45 days.